Seiobo There Below: 21. A Murderer Is Born

-A man full of anger moves to Spain with promise of a job waiting him.
+A man full of anger moves to Spain with the promise of a job waiting him.
 The job posting was illegitimate, and the man becomes homeless.
 One day he stumbles across Casa Milà, and drawn to its appearance, he wanders inside, finding no one.
 Eventually he wanders into a darkened gallery unimpeded by ticket taker or guard.
 Inside is an exhibition of Byzantine and Eastern Orthodox art.
 An artwork depicting Christ particularly unsettles the man, who feels judged and overwhelmed by his presence.
 The scene shifts to a history of the Byzantine and Russian Orthodox development and treatment of art.
 The man, still in the gallery dazzling with gold and beauty, comes across a copy of Andrei Rublev's painting Trinity.
 Though noting the canvas's deteriorating frame, the man becomes distraught and no longer able to tolerate the art, so he dashes outside, where he sees an old man with a long beard and blue eyes the same color as the robes from Trinity. the old man begins speaking in Russian, and finds no protestation from the disturbed man.
 He talks about how much he knows about these paintings on loan from Russia, and how he has guarded them for 40 years, never forgetting a thing.
 Finally at an end, he dashes out of the gallery, once and for all.
 Fleeing the gallery, he feels as if he is being chased, but no one is there.
 His head is wracked with throbbing pain, and he is stumbling around as if intoxicated.
 Turning into an alley for relief, he is face to face with the three 'angels' from the painting.

 The scene shifts again to the commission of Dionisy for a copy of Rublev's Trinity.
 Knowing the enormity of the work to create a copy of a masterpiece, Dionisy wanted to do everything from the canvas frame to the finest details himself.
 As head of a school, the norm is for masters to do their part under his instruction.
 Though reticent, Dionisy submits and allows another to create the frame from wood he chose.
 Other masters work on the painting under observation and scrutiny from Dionisy.
 Eventually he completes the copy, and it is celebrated.
 But by the end of his life, Dionisy rejects even the memory of the painting.

 The homeless man is trying to sleep in a shelter, but is beset by visions of the angels from the painting.
 Passing the time one day, he sees an old man pull a knife from under his bed.
 Though the man cannot speak Spanish, he gets the old man to communicate the name of the knife and where he bought it.
 He goes to the shop and buys a sharp knife.